anuragambuja/data-engineering-gcp/Dataflow.md

   - Timing:  latency of the data. eg. what if the network has a delay or a sensor goes bad and messages can't be sent?

-# Schema
-- A schema describe a type in terms of fields and values
-- Fields can be int, long, string etc
-- Some fields can be marked as optional,  sometimes referred to as nullable or requited.
-- Often records have a nested structure.
-These structure records have some commonly feature array or map type fields.

-> ### Beam SQL
-- Works with stream and batch inputs.
-- Can be embedded in an existing pipeline using SqlTransform, which can be mixed with PTransforms.
-- Supports UDFs in Java
-- Supports multiple dialects
-    - Beam Calcite SQL
-        - Provides compatibility with other OSS SQL dialects (e.g. Flink SQL).
-Copy-paste queries may require changes to table names, array indexing
-        - Supports Java UDFs
-    - Google ZetaSQL
-        - Provides BigQuery compatibility.
-Copy-paste queries may require changes to table names
-- Integrated with Schemas
-    - Uses Row
-- Stream aggregations support windows

-## Testing
-We use unit tests in Beam to assert behavior of one small testable piece of your production pipeline.
-These small portions are usually either individual DoFns or PTransforms.
-These tests should complete quickly, and they should run locally with no dependencies on external systems.
-Beam uses JUnit 4 for unit testing.
-Test pipeline is a class included in the beam SDK specifically for testing transforms.